 Developing sores in your mouth and on your lips is another side effect associated with several medications, including intensive rounds of chemotherapy.
 However, much more common drugs like aspirin and penicillin can have the same results.
 Unfortunately, once you develop a sore on your lip, it could take several days to go away and they're not only unsightly -- they can hurt.
 For some relief, try taking a painkiller and holding ice on the sore to numb it [source: Hurd].

 Any time you start taking a new medication, even vitamins or other supplements, it's important to be aware of how they affect your body.
 If you start to notice something not quite right, go to your doctor for a consultation.
 Dry, overly chapped lips or sores may be considered mild side effects, but that doesn't mean you should ignore them.

-For more information on medications that could be affecting the health of your lips, look over the links on the next page.
+For more information on medications that could be affecting the health of your lips, look over the links below.

 - Hurd, Robert MD.
 "Mouth Sores."
 Medline Plus.
 April 29, 2008 (Accessed 10/27/2009)http://www.nlm.nih.gov/medlineplus/ency/article/003059.htm

 - Taylor, Dr. Susan.
 "Fight the freeze!
 How to protect lips in winter."
 MSNBC.
 January 18, 2008 (Accessed 10/27/2009)http://today.msnbc.msn.com/id/22505976/

 - WebMD.
 "Isotretinoin for acne."
 February 27, 2009 (Accessed 10/27/2009)http://www.webmd.com/skin-problems-and-treatments/isotretinoin-for-acne-vulgaris